Online safety is an integral part of children’s education in today’s digital world and is embedded in their learning at school.

 We teach online safety throughout the year to ensure all children are up to date on how to stay safe as well as assemblies and PSHCE lessons around responsible use.

 We also want to help our parents improve their own understanding of online safety issues so they can support their children in using the internet and digital media in a safe and secure way.

 Every year we support 'Safer Internet Day', coming together to raise further awareness of e-Safety as well as celebrating the wide ranging uses and benefits of technology.

-This year, our theme is "All Fun and Games: Exploring Respect and Relationships in the Online World".
+This year, our theme is "Want to Talk About It?
+Making space for conversations about life online".
 Children take part in various activities to celebrate the range of wonderful experiences the online world can bring and to explore and raise awareness of risks.